Yesterday I showed off an unfinished star. It's the topper for this Rolled Paper Christmas Tree.

-My version #3: I didn't cover the top the same way she did.
+My change #3: I didn't cover the top the same way she did.
 Since I let my straight pins show, I just needed to cover the circle of foam that was still exposed.
-Masking tape came in handy once again to just cover that area.
+Masking tape came in handy once again to simply cover that area.

 With my star glittered and sunk into the top, you'd never notice that there's tape below it.
 Of course, that's all you can see now isn't it?
 Hmmmm.

 As far as how I made the star. . .

 It was a paper mache ornament on clearance at Michael's.
 I clipped off the gold thread loop and used an awl to punch a hole in one of the angles.
 Then, it was just a matter of decoupaging bits of sheet music to it.
 I used E6000 to glue a small wood skewer into the hole.
 White glue and glitter gave it some sparkle.
 Easy peasy!